Macron rules nothing out to help Ukraine win, including ground troops

 "Russia must not win the war," Macron emphasized, saying support cannot be allowed to waver and that Ukraine's backers must intensify efforts.

-Increased aid for Ukraine with money and weapons must be mobilized both jointly and at the national level, he said.

 "We are in the process of ensuring our security today and tomorrow," said Macron.
+"We do not want to go to war with the Russian people," the President also stressed.

+Increased aid for Ukraine with money and weapons must be mobilized both jointly and at a national level, he said.

-An advisor to Macron said in advance that the consultations in Paris are less about new assurances for arms deliveries and more about increasing the efficiency of the military aid already promised - including the training of Ukrainian soldiers and cyberdefence.
+An advisor to Macron said in advance that the consultations in Paris would be less about new assurances for arms deliveries and more about increasing the efficiency of the military aid already promised - including the training of Ukrainian soldiers and cyber defence.